-We also fully understand the difficulties faced by many during these unprecedented and uncertain times, and if you require any additional support about a case you have with us, please just let us know by responding to the latest e-mail from our case investigator, adjudicator or ombudsman.
+We fully understand the difficulties faced by many during these unprecedented and uncertain times, and if you require any additional support about a case you have with us, please just let us know.
+You can find our contact details here.

 You can access the Knowledge Base here.